ArtifexSoftware/MuPDF.NET/README.md

 ## How to use CSharpMuPDF
 - You need `mupdfcpp64.dll` and `mupdfcsharp.dll`.
-- You have to select CSharpMuPDF.dll as a reference and use with `using mupdf;` and `using MuPDF.NET;`.
+- You have to select MuPDF.NET.dll as a reference and use with `using MuPDF.NET;`.
 For this, you have to copy these files in same level with MuPDF.NET project.

 ## After build, you can run on `bin/Release/Demo.exe` for testing